Burning Question: Kim Kardashian has built a whole business on exploiting her personal life. How much more could she make from her baby?

 — E. Carson

-Jessica Simpson, as you may know, also birthed a baby girl.
+Jessica Simpson, as you may know, birthed a baby girl.
 That girl has the unfortunate name of Maxwell, but the kid is luckier when it comes to making her mommy money, having inspired a Jessica Simpson maternity-wear collection that has expanded from 350 points of distribution last fall to about 800 today.

 "That may be a small percentage of her $1 billion empire," says Marcy Medina, West Coast bureau chief of Women's Wear Daily.
 "But it's still not too shabby."